-The Trust is grateful for your careful consideration of this matter, and hope this letter assists in reassuring you, and Ms. Williams' family and friends, that the Trust and the GIC are continually exploring avenues to provide the best possible service to their patients.
-This includes measures to reduce the length of the waiting list for the GIC, as the priority has always been, and remains, to ensure that patients have prompt access to the service.
+The Trust is grateful for your careful consideration of this matter, and hope this letter assists in reassuring you, and family and friends, that the Trust and the GIC are continually exploring avenues to provide the best possible service to their patients.
+This includes measures to reduce the length of the waiting list for the GIC, as the priority has always been, and remains, to ensure that patients have prompt access to the service, and we continue to actively engage with colleagues within NHS England to look at solutions to this issue.